ARMmbed/yotta/docs/index.md

 <br>
 <br>
 ## <a href="#installing-on-osx" name="installing-on-osx">#</a> Installing On OS X
-To install yotta on OS X you can either use the packaged [yotta.app](https://github.com/ARMmbed/yotta_osx_installer/releases/latest) or install yotta and its dependencies yourself.
-### <a href="#osx-yotta-app" name="osx-yotta-app">#</a> Using yotta.app
-Download the latest [**OS X yotta.app**](https://mbed-media.mbed.com/filer_public/91/56/91567e17-7a78-41ec-a998-4ee38e6274a2/yotta_osx_installer_v004.dmg), and drag yotta.app from the disk image into your applications folder.

-When you run yotta.app, a terminal will open where you can use yotta commands.

 ### <a href="#osx-manual-install" name="osx-manual-install">#</a> Manual Installation
 First install [homebrew](http://brew.sh), a package manager for OS X that we'll use to install all of yotta's dependencies.